 Never been a Rallymaster before?
 Then ask one of the “experienced” members to co-host with you; then you too can become a pro at it!
 Here’s what’s involved:

 Select a rally you would like to host.
 I always pick a place I have never been or would like to go to.
 If it is at a reserve-able RV Park the Wagon Master will reserve approx. 10 spaces for the time frame.
-The RV Park should hold the spaces up to 2 months prior to the rally.
-For example if your rally begins August 15, they will hold the slots until June 15.
+The RV Park should hold the spaces for an agreed upon time prior to the rally.
+For example if your rally begins August 15, they will might the slots until June 15.
 If the slots are not reserved by the club members the park manager can make them available to people outside our group.
 If done this way we are not required to make a deposit to hold the spaces.
 If the RV Park will not hold spaces encourage attendees to book early.

 Check Google and Trip Advisor for things to do in the area?
 Select the things you would like to do.
 Then make out a rally schedule with specifics, days and times and locations of the activities.
 Remember this is your rally and you plan things according to your likes.
 You might prefer a super organized, jam packed schedule; or you might want an more open schedule with a few joint activities (such as meals, shows or a few activities).
 In an open schedule you would make suggestions for things people can do on their own.

 Two months prior to your rally you provide the Newsletter Editor with your specific rally schedule, for inclusion into the newsletter.
 This will let attendees know what to bring in the way of food and equipment/clothing and generally how to prepare for the rally.
 Rally fees are collected to reimburse you for your expenses for any foods you provide.
 This is usually around $6-10 per person.
 You may collect the rally fees from those attending.